8309h/digital_pani_bookmanagement/README.md

 4. **Start the Server:**
    ```
-   npm start
+   npm run server
    ```

 5. **Access the API:**
-   Once the server is running, you can access the API endpoints using the base URL `http://localhost:3000/api/v1`.
+   Once the server is running, you can access the API endpoints using the base URL `http://localhost:3000/api/`.

-## API Documentation

-For detailed documentation of the API endpoints, please refer to the [API Documentation](api-documentation.md) file.

 ## Technologies Used